 “The Humanitarian Country Team has been mobilized since the first impact of “Kristine”.
 NGOs, UN agencies and the private sector are presently working hand in hand with the various departments and LGUs.
 The new HNP is expected to fill critical gaps in those areas heavily impacted by the series of typhoons,” according to Gonzalez.

-The United Nations Central Emergency Relief Fund (CERF) has approved $3.5 million in humanitarian funds for UNICEF, IOM, WFP, FAO and UNFPA.
+The United Nations Central Emergency Response Fund (CERF) has approved $3.5 million in humanitarian funds for UNICEF, IOM, WFP, FAO and UNFPA.
 CERF is one of the fastest and most effective ways to deliver critical humanitarian assistance to those affected by crises.

 “We call on resource partners to rapidly support the HNP and fill critical funding gaps generated by an exceptional series of storms.
 The HNP will help us mobilize the capacities and resources of the humanitarian community to better support government institutions at national, regional and local levels.
 Coordination with the NDRRMC has been exemplary and we commend the leadership of the Office of Civil Defense in setting humanitarian priorities,” Gonzalez added.